CourageOI/port-support-engineer-assessment--solution/README.md

             ]
           }
          ```
- The above using the query agregates all Pull requests whose status is open as indicated in the query rules
+ The above uses the query to aggregate all Pull requests whose status is open, as indicated in the query rules

 3. **Create a scorecard on the Repository blueprint**
-   - Added a new scorecard to visualize the PR status:
+   - Add a new scorecard to visualize the PR status:
      - Name: `open-prs-status`
      - Title: `Open PRs Status`
      - Description: `Tracks repository health based on number of open PRs`